Lou Lopez Sénéchal: UConn

 When Morgan Valley saw Lopez Sénéchal's name in the NCAA transfer portal, she had already heard the name "dozens of times".
 Fairfield is only an hour and 1/2 drive from the UConn campus, and Valley had discussions with a coach of a competing team about the challenges of stopping Lopez Sénéchal.
 When Valley saw the name in the portal, she immediately began doing some research viewing game films and reaching out to the Fairfield head coach, Joe Frager, to find out whether she would be a fit at UConn.
 Frager, who has known UConn coach Geno Auriemma for decades, "understood the demands of the Huskies program" and responded that she would be "more than fine at UConn".
 Valley shared the video clips with Auriemma and the rest of the UConn staff which led to zoom meetings with Lopez Sénéchal while the UConn coaches were in Minneapolis for the Final Four.

 At Fairfield, virtually all the scoring plays were run through her.
 The initial expectations were that Lopez Sénéchal would play more of a reserve role, and it was important that she feel comfortable with this change.
 Her goals were to get a shot at playing pro, and she felt that even a reduced role at UConn would provide the visibility and competition that would help earn a spot on a WNBA roster.
 While Auriemma originally expected her to get some minutes, he upgraded his opinion after a few days of practice.
 "After the first five days, I pretty much said, 'Someone who was a starter isn't going to start this year, Auriemma said.
 "That's how impressive she was."
-With star guards Paige Bueckers and Azzi Fudd injured during Lopez Sénéchal's final year at UConn, Lou became one of the team's top scorers, helping to carry the team all the way to the Final Four.
+With star guards Paige Bueckers and Azzi Fudd injured during Lopez Sénéchal's final year at UConn, Lopez Sénéchal became one of the team's top scorers, helping to carry the team all the way to the Final Four.
 She played over thirty minutes a game during the season and established herself as one of the leading shooting guards in the country.